ValueErr/Tools/whmCheck/README.md

 # whmCheck

-This program returns all domains which are pointing elsewhere and not to their own server.
+This program returns all non-supended domains which are pointing elsewhere and not to their own server.
 Excludes any domains using Cloudflare.

 ## Requirements